f20/power-models/README.md

 Step 1.
 Ensure that you have Perl 5 installed and working (version 5.8.8 or later).

 Step 2.
-Download https://github.com/f20/power-models/archive/master.zip and extract all the files from it (or, if you have Git, clone this repository using git clone https://github.com/f20/power-models.git).
+Clone this repository using git clone https://github.com/f20/power-models.git, or download https://github.com/f20/power-models/archive/master.zip and extract all the files from it.

 Step 3.
 Change to the root of the repository and try this sample command:

     perl pmod.pl CDCM/Current/%-after163.yml CDCM/Data-2014-02/SPEN-SPM.yml

 Step 4.
-If this fails, examine the error messages.
+If Step 3 fails, examine the error messages.
 Usually the problem is a missing module which can be installed from CPAN.
 Once you have solved the problem, re-run the test command in Step 3; and repeat until it works.